bigskysoftware/missing/Contributing.md

   * `build/` -- buildscripts
       * `postcss.js` -- builds the CSS.
+      * `version-archive.sh` -- builds all past releases into the dist folder.
+        The script _should_ run on any POSIX environment with npm and git installed, though it hasn't been tested much.

   * `dist/` -- build results.
 This is also where the built website is.
       * `missing.css` -- unminified dev build